yrsf/incubator/sdpconfig/sdpchameleon/README.md

 ### SourceSet

-These base24's chameleon configurations should be placed at
+These base24's chameleon configurations are placed at
 > src/extension/chameleon

 which is a conventional SourceSet in gradle plugin [txm-addition](#txm-addition).